Transverse minimal foliations on unit tangent bundles and applications: Application to partially hyperbolic diffeomorphisms

 These are the two results we shall use to be able to apply Theorem A to partially hyperbolic diffeomorphisms:

-\begin{teo}[Burago Ivanov] Let $f: M \to M$ be a partially hyperbolic diffeomorphism preserving an orientation of its invariant bundles.
+\begin{teo}[Burago-Ivanov] Let $f: M \to M$ be a partially hyperbolic diffeomorphism preserving an orientation of its invariant bundles.
 Then, $f$ admits branching foliations $\cW^{cs}$ and $\cW^{cu}$ which are approximated by foliations $\cF^{cs}$ and $\cF^{cu}$.
 Moreover, if the branching foliations $\cW^{cs}$ and $\cW^{cu}$ are minimal, then one can choose $\cF^{cs}$ and $\cF^{cu}$ to also be minimal. \end{teo}

+We refer the reader to \cite[\S 3]{BFP} for a discussion on this result, in particular the final property.
+The approximation is such that there is a {\emph{collapsing}} map $h: M \to M$ which sends leaves of $\cF^{cs}$ to leaves of $\cW^{cs}$ (same for cu), is homotopic to the identify, is $C^1$ along leaves, is $\eps$ close to the identity, and has derivatives along the leaves which is $C^1$ close to the identity along the leaves, and has further properties.
+Many properties transfer between the two foliations, in particular the topological types of leaves of both $\cW^{cs}$ and $\cF^{cs}$ is the same.